arturkulig/ts-swagger-fetch/readme.md

   // swagger definition remote location information
   remote: SwaggerRemoteFileDescriptor;

+  // path relative to the config file
+  output: string;

+  // Object here will override (overshadow)
+  // contents of the swagger definition file overrides?: Partial<Spec>;

+  options?: {
     // should a factory function
     // allowing replacing window.fetch
     // be generated
-  factory?: boolean;
+    outputsFactory?: boolean;

+    // Object properties
+    // can specify (but may not to)
-  // Object here will override (overshadow)
+    // whether it will definitely be present
-  // contents of the swagger definition file overrides?: Partial<Spec>;
+    // through a 'required' flag.
+    // Some integrations do not output them.
+    // This option doesn't check for the flag
+    // to determine whether a field should be marked
+    // as optional in the typescript output. propertiesAlwaysRequired?: boolean;
+  }
 }

 interface SwaggerRemoteFileDescriptor {